-Joining JCoSS for your Sixth Form journey

-JCoSS students pride themselves on being inclusive, open and welcoming, which ensures students who join the Sixth Form from other schools feel at home as quickly as possible.
+Joining JCOSS for your Sixth Form journey JCoSS students pride themselves on being inclusive, open and welcoming, which ensures students who join the Sixth Form from other schools feel at home as quickly as possible.
 Whether you are joining JCoSS because of our wide range of courses, because of our outward-looking, pluralist Jewish ethos, or simply because you want a fresh start, you will find JCoSS to be a school that offers outstanding education in a warm environment.
-Here are some examples of other students who have joined from other schools and how they are finding their time at JCoSS: Jessica Corbett - came to JCoSS from East Barnet High School I came to JCoSS primarily because of the A Levels it offered but when I joined I didn't know

-Jamie Smokler - came to JCoSS from Yavneh careers mentor.

-I came to JCoSS because of the wide range of A Levels that it offered and so I could take the combination of Maths, Classics and Psychology.
+Here are some examples of other students who have joined from other schools and how they are finding their time at JCoSS: Jessica Corbett - came to JCoSS from East Barnet High School I came to JCoSS primarily because of the A Levels it offered but when I joined I didn't know a single person and nobody knew me!
+It didn't matter though, as both students and teachers have been so welcoming.
+The teachers have been really supportive and have made an effort to get to know me quickly and I now have a whole new social life!
+The extra curricular opportunities are also amazing and I am now on the Leadership programme and have been given a careers mentor.
+Jamie Smokler - came to JCoSS from Yavneh I came to JCoSS because of the wide range of A Levels that it offered and so I could take the combination of Maths, Classics and Psychology.
 I also wanted a fresh start and the opportunity to meet new people.
 I have had such a positive experience right from the first day.
 The common room and café are great places for our year group to hang out.

-After gaining a good set of GCSE grades, I wanted a good quality of education for my A Levels and so I decided to come to JCoSS.
+Daniel Grogan - came to JCoss from to Roding Valley High School After gaining a good set of GCSE grades, I wanted a good quality of education for my A Levels and so I decided to come to JCoSS.
 The school has a clear sense of community, which I didn't get from my non Jewish school, and the common bond of Judaism is really evident amongst the students.
 Everyone has been much warmer than I ever expected and it has been really easy to meet people.
 I am so pleased I made the choice to come here.
 Shira Lang - came to JCoSS from Bushey Academy JCoSS offered me a better academic and social environment than my previous school and I am really happy I decided to make the move for 6th Form.
 My teachers have been incredible and they want to help as much as they can.
 I don't feel at any disadvantage that I am new to the 6th form and everyone has been really accepting.